tufts-nolop/nolop-software-infrastructure/3d-print-server-setup.md

 Check that the path to `certbot` is right, because some of the printers have `certbot` installed in weird places.

+Then start and enable the timer.

+    systemctl start certbot.timer
+    systemctl enable certbot.timer

+Verify that the timer is running using `systemctl list-timers --all`

 From https://community.letsencrypt.org/t/cerbot-cron-job/23895/5

 ### Changing hostnames ###